onthewaveagain/Releases_Mister_LLAPI/ReadMe.md

 If you want to contribute, please contact me.

+## How to install

 * Place the content of _LLAPI into the _LLAPI folder on your SD card

 ## Features

-* Started to improve LLAPI code documentation
 * Improved some controllers mapping
 * New Donkey Kong Arcade core supporting MRAs
 * All cores have been updated to include all features developped during Q4 2021

+## Future plans

+* "Reverse engineer" LLAPI implementation and improve code documentation
+* Create an update_llapi.sh script
-* Future plans : LLAPIze more cores including the upcoming PS1, Saturn and Arcade cores.
-LLAPIze the Controller Test core and enrich its functionalities to enable BliSTer firmware updates and configuration
+* LLAPIze more cores including the upcoming PS1, Saturn and Arcade cores...
+* LLAPIze Controller Test core and enrich its functionalities to enable BliSTer firmware updates and configuration